-At Suits Me, we believe everyone should have access to a safe and secure means of banking, somewhere they can safely keep their money helping to avoid debt, poor credit and poverty.
-Factors like a credit score or an unstable income shouldn’t be a barrier to getting an essential banking service, especially in today’s modern society.
+At Suits Me®, we believe everyone should have access to a safe and secure account, somewhere they can safely keep their money helping to avoid debt, poor credit and poverty.
+Factors like a credit score or an unstable income shouldn’t be a barrier to getting an account, especially in today’s modern society.

 There are still around 1.2 million people in the UK without access to banking.
 Recent events have almost certainly affected the situation.
 The latest data, from the University of Birmingham in 2017, shows that a huge number of people in the UK are unbanked or underbanked and therefore financially excluded.

 Since then, seismic changes to employment and the fintech industry has changed how easy it is to get access to banking, for the better and the worse.

 Financial exclusion is a global issue, a trend where people still do not have a standard account.
 People are also underbanked if they are blocked from accessing standard bank features like credit cards and overdrafts.

 To have the opposite, financial inclusion, every person or business must have at least one transaction account with somewhere to safely store some value with the prospect of accessing other financial services.

 The World Bank in its 2016 Financial Inclusion report said that the “drivers of access and usage” to make universal banking access possible were:

 - Transaction account and payment product design

 To tackle financial exclusion, these “pillars” must be in place.
 The aim of the 2016 report was to have full financial inclusion by 2020, we are yet to see this.
 At Suits Me®, we’re best to educate our customer’s whilst giving a service that’s as transparent and accessible as possible so we can meet those expectations.